cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

+# TAU - The Autonomous Unlimited Cloud for publishing.
 * new node online to fast mining:
 1. random walk connecting one relay;
 2. random walk connecting one miner from miner discovery list from statechain;
-3. start mining based on curent root cid, or at least genesis cid, and propose n+1 and ask for the future state cid according to CBC (correct by construction);
+3. start mining based on curent root cid, or on genesis cid, and propose n+1 and request other miner peers for the future state cid according to CBC (correct by construction);
 4. traverse 144 states using the cid;
 5. random walk to next miner peer, go to step (3), until half of the know mining peers are traversed.
-6. based on the safest state n, start of mining by asking random peers longest chain. for a full nodes, it will verify state #1 to #n in the background.
+6. based on the CBC safety state k, start of mining off k and asking random peers longest chain. if k is out of mutable range, then err. for a full nodes, it will verify state #1 to #n in the background. for no wifi or no power, switch to the light mode only collect votes without verifying, tag along and publish tx state.
 7. when new recorded mining nodes increase 33%, due to 1/3 BFT, go to step (1).
 (nodes receive unsolicit voting, only takes transaction json, not mining part)